BriteCore/Design-Team-Projects/README.md

 Bonus Points for hooking up some interesting functionality using jQuery/javascript.
 Super bonus points for anything else you can come up with that would be really helpful for an insurance company looking to manage its agency workforce.

-## Testing

-User testing is an important part of our design process at BriteCore.
-At some point in this project, user test your prototype with someone and record the testing session.
-For this project, only one test is needed.
-This will help demonstrate that you know how to incorporate user feedback into your design process.

 ## Delivery

 Your final deliverables will be:
  - HTML/CSS Design Prototype
  - Any documentation around your design process (Can be stored in a google drive folder you share)
- - Test video

 Please share progress along the way.
 We are most interested in seeing how you work as a designer and tackle challenges along the way.
 The more you share, the more we can steer you and make sure you don’t waste any time.

 ## Questions